CanonicalLtd/maas-docs/en/installconfig-upgrade-to-2.md

 ## IP range changes

-The concepts and terminology used to define IP ranges within MAAS change significantly between 1.9 and 2.x releases of MAAS.
+The concepts and terminology used to define IP ranges within MAAS have changed significantly between 1.9 and 2.x releases of MAAS.
 These changes are described below.